Psychotoxic

 Psychotoxic is a 2004 first-person shooter video game for Microsoft Windows developed by NuClearVision Entertainment and published by Vidis and Whiptail Interactive.

 Development

 The game's development began in 2001 and was to be published by CDV Software.
-CDV abandoned the project and it was picked up by Vidis for Germany, Austria and Russia and later by Whiptail Interactive for the rest of the world.
+CDV abandoned the project and was picked up by Vidis for Germany, Austria and Russia and later by Whiptail Interactive for the rest of the world.

 Reception

-The game holds a "generally unfavorable" review score of 40 based on 15 critic reviews on the review aggregate Metacritic.
+The game received "unfavorable" reviews according to the review aggregation website Metacritic.